 Fairhurst Papers

-These documents will be on display at the exhibition from 8 October 2021 to 20 February 2022.
+These documents were on display at the exhibition from 8 October 2021 to 20 February 2022.
 For further information please see the British Library’s website.